gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 :	The `private` option controls whether PastPerfect records that have their **_Web Export_**
 	option *unchecked* should to be exported to the Digital Archive.
 Set the option to `yes` to export them as non-public Digital Archive hybrid items or set it to `no` to skip them during export.

+strict
+:	The `strict` option controls whether the exporter will exclude from the export any PastPerfect records having an Object Name that does not conform to Nomenclature 4.0.
+Set the option to `yes` to prevent export of those records.
+Set the option to `no` to allow them to be exported.
+Note that if you set the option to `no` and export some nonconforming records, and then at a later date set the option to `yes` and do an export, the nonconforming records will be deleted from your Digital Archive.

 trace
 :	This is a developer option that can be set to `yes` to have AvantHybrid report additional information